-We’re used to Jabra headphones and earbuds being there-or-thereabouts at their price-point.
-But what we’re not quite as used to is Jabra headphones and earbuds being quite so aggressively priced – the Jabra Elite 3 are the most affordable true wireless in-ears the company has ever delivered.
+We’re used to Jabra headphones and earbuds being there-or-thereabouts at their price point.
+But what we’re not quite as used to is Jabra headphones and earbuds being quite so aggressively priced – the Jabra Elite 3 are the most affordable true wireless earbuds the company has ever delivered.

 When you’re talking about this sort of money for a product such as this, of course, it’s about the compromises that have been made.
 Are the Jabra Elite 3 compromises sensible?
 Predictable?
 Acceptable?
 Let’s find out…

 As far as specification goes, it’s difficult to get too worked up about the omissions Jabra has made here, given the low price.
-If, for example, you want active noise-cancelling at this sort of money, well… Panasonic’s staggeringly impressive RZ-S500W are your only choice at anything like this price.
+If, for example, you want active noise-cancelling at this sort of money, well… Panasonic’s staggeringly impressive RZ-S500W and the newer Sony WF-C700N are your only choices at anything like this price.

 And besides, the Elite 3 properly hold their own elsewhere.
 Wireless connectivity, for example, is via Bluetooth 5.2 – and there’s support for Qualcomm’s aptX codec too.
 Once on board, sound is delivered by a couple of 6mm full-range dynamic drivers.

 Battery life 7 hours (buds), 28 hours (charging case)

 Dimensions (buds, hwd) 27 x 20 x 21mm

 The Jabra can keep the music coming for a very competitive 28 hours, all-in – that’s seven hours in the earbuds themselves plus another three full charges in the tidy little case.
 But even if you’re negligent enough to let them run completely flat, they can be brimming inside four hours – and ten minutes on the mains will buy you another hour of playback.